ProjetsPL/treehouse-theme/us/_posts/2019-12-04-cleaning-the-washing-machine-naturally.md

 image: "/uploads/Cleaning the washing machine naturally.jpg"

 ---
-# Cleaning the washing machine naturally

-**Cleaning the washing machine is a commonly neglected activity.
+Cleaning the washing machine is a commonly neglected activity.
 Meanwhile, it is an important part of its maintenance.
 Ignoring the necessity to clean your washing machine may lead to some serious consequences.
 As a result, using such a device might not only be unpleasant, but also highly inefficient.
-For this reason one must remember about regular cleaning of the laundry machine.**
+For this reason one must remember about regular cleaning of the laundry machine.

 ## Why cleaning the washing machine is important?